sailfish009/openstructure/modules/doc/install.rst

    activates the rule-based-builder.
-The compound library is based on the component dictionary released by the PDB, and it specifies atoms of a certain residue or connectivities between atoms etc. The
+The compound library is based on the component dictionary released by the PDB, and it specifies atoms of a certain residue or connectivities between atoms etc. The :doc:`conop/compoundlib` compound library itself is created from the component dictionary by calling the OpenStructure chemdict_tool.
-   <a href="/docs/conop/compoundlib/?highlight=component"> compound library
-   itself is created</a> from the component dictionary.
    By default this is switched off.

  * `COMPILE_TMTOOLS` will activate bindings for TMAlign and TMScore, which are then available at python level.
+This option requires a Fortran compiler.
-By default this is switched off.
+   By default this option is switched off.

  * `USE_NUMPY` allows OpenStructure to pass back data in NumPy format.
 By default this is switched off.